 #17: Purple and Red Highlights

 Purple and red hues are best worn around the face.
-These colors create a natural blush on the face because they’re both warm colors.
+These colors create a natural blush on the face because they’re warm colors.
 This colored hair was created using a color melt technique, according to stylist Boonhan Yap of Malaysia.

 #18: Auburn Strands on Dark Tresses